 The blog does not use jargons about taxation.
 You will find what you are searching for.

 Karan Batra has made taxation articles so simple that even I feel that I am a chartered accountant.
 A CA by profession, Karan decided to start a blog.
 I must say, a brave decision but the guy is doing good in blogging.

 So you are on the lookout for the best personal finance blogs, you must have invested in stocks, shares at some point in time.
 You may have done intraday trading or have played derivatives.
 But this is not what Safal Niveshak will tell you.

 Vishal Khandelwal talks about the long-term investing in stocks.
 If you are thinking of immediate gains in the stock markets by reading this blog, you would be disappointed.

 Safal Niveshak talks about investing, investing in a proper way and not gambling.

-This was one of my favourite personal finance blog way back in 2011-12.
-The articles were good, in-depth and knowledgeable.
+This is one of my favourite personal finance blog.
+The articles are real good, in-depth and knowledgeable.

 AIFW is not a blog, it’s an experience of 40,000 members.

 Asan Ideas for Wealth is a Facebook group which has approx. 40,000 members.
 If you have any query, post it in this group and people will give you the solutions according to their own experience.
 You can choose the solution according to your need.

 Ashal Juhari is the administrator of the group.
 If you are in some serious personal financial trouble, get in personal chat option with Ashal.
 He will help you with his experience and knowledge.